jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 notices which appeared before the disappearance of the bride.”
 “Before the what?” asked Holmes with a start.
 “The vanishing of the lady.”

-### ADVENTURE X. THE ADVENTURE OF THE NOBLE BACHELOR 151

 “When did she vanish, then?”
 “At the wedding breakfast.”